There's a $430 million Powerball prize up for grabs

 Here we go again.

-There's another Powerball drawing on Wednesday at 10:59 p.m.
-ET, and the jackpot has climbed to a gargantuan $430 million.
+There was another Powerball drawing on Wednesday for which the jackpot has climbed to a gargantuan $430 million.

+The numbers drawn Wednesday were 9, 15, 43, 60, 64 and the Powerball was 4.
+It wasn't immediately clear whether Wednesday's drawing yielded any winners.

 The grand prize pool has been growing since June 10 -- meaning there have been 18 straight drawings with no winner.